-Step 2) On the second occurrence within a year, the Senior Health and Safety Officer will send a letter to the principal investigator, copied to the Departmental Chair, outlining the need for the policy, the duties of the permit holder in that respect and the consequences of further infractions.
+Step 2) On the second occurrence within a year, the Designated Radiation Safety Officer will send a letter to the Permit Holder, copied to the Departmental Chair, outlining the need for the policy, the duties of the permit holder in that respect and the consequences of further infractions.
 The HSO will issue a “Notice of Non-Compliance” to the permit holder.

 Step 3) On a third occurrence, the Chair of the UTRPA will arrange for the permit to be transferred to the Chair of the Department/senior permit holder in which the permit holder performs the majority of the radioisotope work.
 Further work under this permit will only be allowed under the direct control of the Departmental Chair or senior permit holder.
 All purchase requisitions will require their approval.

 Step 4) If a fourth violation is noted, the permit holder will be required to show cause as to why the permit should not be revoked.
-This will be conducted at a meeting with the Departmental Chair, the Chair of the UTRPA and the Senior Health and Safety Officer.
+This will be conducted at a meeting with the Departmental Chair, the Chair of the UTRPA and the Designated Radiation Safety Officer.
 If the permit holder cannot provide justification for retaining the permit, the permit will be revoked and all radioactive materials will be disposed of through the Radiation Protection Service.

 The permit holder may appeal a permit revocation to the UTRPA at the next meeting of the Authority.